 To become a member of the International Communication Association, or renew your membership, you can find an application here.

-Sign up with you become an ICA Member or renew your membership
+Sign up when you become an ICA member or renew your ICA membership.

-If you are already member, you can long into your ICA profile and change your section information here.
+If you are already an ICA member, you can log into your ICA profile and change your section information here.

-Remember, when you become a member your $3 contribution to the LGBTQ Interest Group goes to travel funding for the recipient(s) of our top student paper award.
+Remember, when you become a member of the LGBTQS IG, your $3 contribution to the LGBTQ Interest Group helps fund our top paper awards and travel funding for the conference.